Junismyname/Power-Outage-Classification-Model/README.md

 After transforming the columns and applying one hot encoding to categorical columns, the decision tree classifier achieves an **accuracy score of 0.827225.**

-# Causality_customers
+#### Scatter Plot of Customer Affected vs Outage Duration
 <iframe src="assets/causality_customers_affected.html" width=700 height=500 frameBorder=0></iframe>

-##### Why Feature Engineer (1) Improved Accuracy
+### Why Feature Engineer (1) Improved Accuracy
 As shown in the scatter plot above, outages caused by severe weather usually have longer duration and affects larger amount of customers.
 Whereas, outages caused by system operability disruption usually affects large amounts of customers but has shorter duration.
 The new engineered feature captures this relationship and likely improves the accuracy.

 Multiplying the two features has the synonymous affect of taking the area of how devastating an outage was.
 For example, an outage that has a long duration and affects a large group of people will have a larger area than an outage that last a short duration and affects small group of people.

-# Customers_causality
+#### Scatter Plot of Customer Affected
 <iframe src="assets/customers_affected_causality.html" width=700 height=500 frameBorder=0></iframe>

-##### Why Feature Engineer(2) Improved Accuracy
+### Why Feature Engineer(2) Improved Accuracy
-As shown in the scatter plot above, larger number of customers are more likely to be affected by outages when it's caused by severe weather.
+As shown in the scatter plot above, outages caused by severe weather usually affects a larger amount of people.
 Knowing this infromation, we engineered a new feature that takes the average customers affected during a certain seasonal period in a specific region. **This new features will likely improve accuracy as certain regions under certain climate seasons might have more outages due to severe weather that affects larger amount of customers.**

 | CLIMATE.CATEGORY   | CLIMATE.REGION     |   CUSTOMERS.AFFECTED |
 |--------------------|--------------------|----------------------|